senorwish/swarc/CIS2_arc42_doc.md

 ## Quality Goals {#_quality_goals}

-For CIS2 the following quality goals have been chosen:
+For CIS2 the following quality goals have been chosen and ranked by priority:

 | Priority | Quality Goal         | Concrete   Scenario                                                                                                                                                                        |
 |----------|----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|